lblackwell/TransformGame/README.md

 # TransformGame
 A simple text-based game in C++ where the player changes into animals to traverse a maze.
-Intro to CS 2 final project.
+Winter 2015 Intro to CS II final project; focus was largely on polymorphism and linked structures.

 Original notes from game.cpp (main function file):